Obama says he has regrets surrounding disinformation in 2016 election - NewsBreak

 In the speech, Obama expressed his fears about disinformation in the digital age and the new information ecosystem, warning it was imperiling democracy.

-He took a dig at Russian President Vladimir Putin and Stephen Bannon, who served as a strategist for former President Trump, for amplifying disinformation, saying people like them “understand it’s not necessary for people to believe this information in order to weaken democratic institutions.”
+He took a dig at Russian President Vladimir Putin and Steve Bannon, who served as a strategist for former President Donald Trump , for amplifying disinformation, saying people like them “understand it’s not necessary for people to believe this information in order to weaken democratic institutions.”

 “You just have to flood a country’s public square with enough raw sewage.
 You just have to raise enough questions, spread enough dirt, plant enough conspiracy theorizing, that citizens no longer know what to believe,” Obama said.